Entity handling

 types.
 Because of the implicit conversions, you can also use (String, String)

-for a MediaType
+for a MediaType.

 By default, decoders content types are ignored since it could lead to unexpected runtime errors.